BaptistG/docker-dumb-app/readme.md

 ## Deploying your app to an existing AWS instance using a shell script
 ### Prerequisites
-Launch a EC2 instance on AWS and get the public address of that instance Make sure ports 22 and 3000 are accessible by your machine
+Launch an EC2 instance on AWS and get the public address of that instance.

+Make sure ports 22 and 3000 are accessible by your machine

 Create a config.sh file in the aws_shell directory, paste the following lines in that file